Standing Desk Productivity Guide: 5 Steps to Real Results

 Most people set their desks too high initially – standing desks come with height instructions, but many people skip them – then experience neck and shoulder strain that they blame on standing rather than on poor ergonomics.

 Spend 20 minutes setting up your desk properly.
 It’s the difference between a tool that works and an investment that causes pain.
+When you are standing, also check these posture basics:

-Mistake 4: Ignoring Individual Variation
+Mistake 3: Ignoring Individual Variation

 Some people thrive with a 40-60 standing ratio.
 Others feel best at 50-50.
 Some hit their sweet spot at 30-70.
 There’s legitimate individual variation based on body type, strength, and work demands.